 Phone: (805) 565-7173

 Office Location: Reynolds Hall 206

 and by appointment

 20th-Century Latin American Novels; Contemporary Latin American Women Writers; Ekphrastic Writing; Cuban Literature

 I was born in Cuba.
-Due to living on an island the ocean became an intricate part of my childhood and, now, is such a fond memory that I consider living on the Pacific coast fodder for nostalgia and a rich blessing.
-As a child, even before attending my first day of kindergarten, my mother tells me that I would seat my dolls in rows and “play school.”
+Due to living on an island the ocean became an intricate part of my childhood.The sea brings such fond memories that I consider living on the Pacific a rich blessing.
+Even before attending my first day of kindergarten, my mother tells me that I would seat my dolls in rows and “play school.”
 A few years later along with my parents and older sister, my family immigrated to the United States.
 Grand Rapids, Michigan, became my second childhood home.
 Fortunately, although there was no ocean, the Great Lakes were a colder, but welcomed, substitute.
 For my undergraduate work, I chose to study at Calvin College where I rediscovered my vocation as a teacher.
 Subsequently, I earned an M.A. from the University of South Florida and a Ph.D. from the University of Texas at Austin, where I met my husband, Keith Lungwitz.
-We currently reside in Ventura with three rescue cats.
-Neo, Karma and Kismet have graciously consented to sharing their home with us as long as they are fed each day.
+We currently reside in Ventura with two rescue cats and dog.
+Komet, Karma, and Kismet have graciously consented to sharing their home with us as long as they are fed each day.
 My research interests include contemporary Latin American novels by women, Cuban literature and ekphrastic writing.